 A third battle took place when the Milesians invaded Ireland and faced three goddess Ériu, Banba and Fodla.
 Their husbands Mac Cuill, Mac Cecht and Mac Gréine who were all Kings of Tuatha Dé requested a truce after three days of battle.
-The Milesians agreed to the truce and anchored off shore.
-The Tuatha Dé cast a magical spell creating a fierce storm in attempt to destroy or drive the Milesians away from Ireland.
+The Milesians agreed to the truce and anchored offshore.
+The Tuatha Dé cast a magical spell creating a fierce storm in an attempt to destroy or drive the Milesians away from Ireland.
 This plan failed when an Milesian poet by the name of Amergin was able to cast a verse to calm the sea.
 Once the sea calmed the Milesian’s came back onshore and defeated the Tuatha Dé Danann at Tailtiu.

 How the Tuatha Dé Danann became Faerie Folk

 Ireland was divided between the two factions, the Milesians would stay above ground and the Tuatha Dé below ground into Sidhe mounds.
 Deprived of offerings and affection the Tuatha de Danann shrivelled and withered until they became the little people or the Faerie Folk.

 Last updated March 2, 2020.